Willard Library

-The Willard Library is a private donation library incorporated in 1881 to serve the city of Evansville, Indiana, and to carry out the terms of a private trust.
-The Willard Library houses a trove of local archives and genealogical materials in addition to its collection of standard publications.
+The Willard Library is a public library incorporated in 1881 to serve the city of Evansville, Indiana.
+In addition to standard publications, Willard Library also stores local and genealogical archives.
 It is built in the Gothic Revival style, designed by James W. Reid (of Reid & Reid).
 It was listed on the National Register of Historic Places in 1972.

 History

-Willard Carpenter, Evansville's "pioneer of public charity," built and endowed Willard Library.
-He established a trust fund in 1876 about which he wrote:
+Willard Carpenter built and endowed Willard Library.
+He established a trust fund in 1876, writing: